 What are Stink Bugs?

 Stink bugs are just plain nasty insects that do more than just look ugly.

 But, according to pest specialists at Orkin, Stink Bugs (Pentatomidae) have a shield-shaped body with five segmented antennae from which the family name originates.
 They have 2 sets of wings.
 And, they have a tiny head compared to other insects.

 Both nymph and adult stink bugs have strawlike mouths that can pierce and suck to extract juices from food sources.

-According to Center for Invasive Species Research’s Department of Entomology, “The brown marmorated stink bug is native to Eastern Asia, including China, Japan, and Taiwan.
-The first documentation of this species in the United States occurred in Pennsylvania in 2001, although it is likely to have established as early as 1996.”
+According to Center for Invasive Species Research’s Department of Entomology, stink bugs, also known as the brown marmorated stink bug is an insect that came to the U.S. from Eastern Asia, including China, Japan, and Taiwan.

 Today, there are more than 200 species of stink bugs in North America.
 Stink bugs are also referred to as ‘shield bugs’.
 The most commonly encountered herbivorous stink bugs found in and around homes is the Brown Marmorated Stink Bug.